jaromic/pw-autoexport-tf/README.md

 # pw-autoexport-tf - AutoExportTemplatesAndFields module for ProcessWire
 ## Installation

+CAUTION: This module is not compatible with repeater fields or ProFields.
+See BUGS.

 To install this module manually, simply put it into the site/modules directory of your ProcessWire installation, so that directory should look like this: